blancancabral/amejiarosario.github.io/source/_posts/2016-08-12-Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond.md

 <!-- more -->

 Node modules allow you to write reusable code.
-You can include your own modules into another module.
-Using Node Package Manager (NPM), you can publish your module to the community.
-Also, NPM enables you to reuse modules made by other developers using.
+You can include your own modules into another one.
+Using Node Package Manager (NPM), you will be able to publish your module to the community.
+Also, NPM enables you to use again modules made by other developers.

 In this section, we are going to cover how to create Node modules and each one of its components: